-Join George Maestri for an in-depth discussion in this video Setting up foot controls, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Setting up foot controls, part of Maya: Character Rigging.

 Once you have some basic IK handles in place, you can certainly use those to…animate, but we're going to make it a little bit easier and create some…additional controls for the feet to allow you to manipulate those a lot more…easily, and this will make it nice and animator friendly.…Now I have my basic character here, and I've added in some additional little…curves here, and these are what we're going to use to control the feet.
 In fact,…if I go over to my Layers panel here and turn my geometry on to Template, you…can see that, and all I have to do is highlight these and go into the Outliner…and we can see them.…